-There are many answers and factors why a leader fails and why the organization failed.
-But today, I want to concentrate on the leaders themselves – they are the ones who build up the group and keep the group moving.
+We can find many factors and reasons why a leader fails and why the organization failed.
+But today, I want to concentrate on the leaders themselves, they are the ones who build up the group and keep the group moving.
 However, what makes a good leader?
-What must YOU, the leader, do to be successful?
+What must you, the leader, do to be successful?

 Here are what I think a Good Leader must do (and what not to do) based on my own observation and my personal experience.